renproject/swapperd/docs/src/source/index.html.md

 A `mnemonic` will be generated and printed to the terminal.
 Swapperd uses this `mnemonic`, with your `username` and `password`, to generate its Bitcoin and Ethereum private keys on-demand.

 <aside class="success">
-Swapperd nevers stores private keys to persistent storage.
+Swapperd never stores private keys to persistent storage.
 The `password` will be temporarily stored to persistent storage until the associated atomic swap has completed.
 </aside>

 <aside class="notice">
-Backup the `username`, `paassowrd`, and `mnemonic` generated during installation.
+Backup the `username`, `paassword`, and `mnemonic` generated during installation.
 Forgetting these could result in the loss of funds!
 </aside>

 # Authentication